[What's New]

 applet allows web display of crystal structures.

-Mineral Structures - Thanks to the tireless effort of Dr Robert Downs and
+Mineral Structures - Thanks for the tireless efforts of Dr Robert Downs and

 his associates at the University of Arizona for their